Heart failure: Surgical therapies

 People with the most severe heart failure may be candidates for ventricular assist devices, which have commonly been used as a bridge to heart transplantation but have been used more recently as a destination treatment for advanced heart failure.
+Coronary bypass surgery may also be used to move blood around clogged arteries in cases when heart failure is caused by arterial blockages.

 In select cases, heart transplantation can be considered.
 While this may resolve the problems associated with heart failure, the person must generally remain on an immunosuppressive regimen to prevent rejection, which has its own significant downsides.
 A major limitation of this treatment option is the scarcity of hearts available for transplantation.

 Palliative care

-People with heart failure often have significant symptoms, such as shortness of breath and chest pain.
+People with heart failure often have significant symptoms, such as chest pain and shortness of breath.
 Palliative care should be initiated early in the HF trajectory, and should not be an option of last resort.
 Palliative care can not only provide symptom management, but also assist with advanced care planning, goals of care in the case of a significant decline, and making sure the person has a medical power of attorney and discussed his or her wishes with this individual.
 A 2016 and 2017 review found that palliative care is associated with improved outcomes, such as quality of life, symptom burden, and satisfaction with care.

 Without transplantation, heart failure may not be reversible and heart function typically deteriorates with time.
 The growing number of people with stage IV heart failure (intractable symptoms of fatigue, shortness of breath, or chest pain at rest despite optimal medical therapy) should be considered for palliative care or hospice, according to American College of Cardiology/American Heart Association guidelines.